 At first glance, full rendering with Enzyme looks a lot like shallow rendering.
 Much of the API is similar.
 However, full rendering renders an entire web page in memory.
 This means that instead of a single component, you’re able to test the behavior of the entire page.
 This kind of functionality is useful for integration testing, where you test multiple components and how they work together.
 Full rendering doesn’t exist in opposition to shallow rendering, but is instead a complement to the value of testing individual components.

-When you get started with Enzyme full rendering, there’s an additional requirement you’ll need.
+Before you start tests with Enzyme full rendering, you’ll need to fulfill an additional requirement.
 Shallow rendering works right in memory, but full rendering requires a library that behaves like a browser.
 The recommended library is JSDOM.
 Getting started with JSDOM is easy, but it’s an extra step you should know about before you dive in.

 Jest and Enzyme: How Can They Work Together?